https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_2_TFS_Docker.md

 ```

 These commands perform these operations in order:
-- Create a directory called `tfserving` under the temporal directory `/tmp`.
+- Create a directory called `tfserving` under the temporary directory `/tmp`.
 - Change your current directory to the one that was just created
 - Clone the repo in that location